 Leave a review about the book

-For schoolchildren, students, teachers, Lermontomaniacs and Lermontov scholars, for those who know “Borodino” by heart and for those who only remember “Tell me, uncle, it’s not for nothing ...” - our new material about Mikhail Lermontov’s poem.
-What is the paradox of Borodino?
-What discoveries did Lermontov make by writing a poem?
+For schoolchildren, students, teachers, Lermontomaniacs and Lermontov experts, for those who know “Borodino” by heart and for those who only remember “Tell me, uncle, it’s not for nothing...” - our new material about the poem by Mikhail Lermontov.
+What is the Borodino paradox?
+What discoveries did Lermontov make by writing the poem?
 Or a poem?
-What is "shako" and "carriage"?
-Famous and unknown facts about "Borodino" on the anniversary of the Battle of Borodino from Anastasia Zanegina.
+What are “shako” and “carriage”?
+Famous and unknown facts about “Borodino” for the anniversary of the Battle of Borodino from Anastasia Zanegina.

-1837 is a special year for Lermontov.
-It was in this year that he wrote the poem "The Death of a Poet" on the death of Alexander Pushkin and became famous.
-At this time, Lermontov is immersed in reflections on the past and present of the country, on the fate of the people in history, and comes to the conclusion that the mentality of the figures of the 30s is unprincipled and weak-willed, devoid of heroism and courage.
-The well-known critic Vissarion Belinsky felt the main nerve of the text well, seeing in Borodino a complaint “against the present generation, dormant in inaction, envy of the great past, so full of glory and great deeds.”
+1837 is a special year in the fate of Lermontov.
+It was this year that he wrote the poem “The Death of a Poet” on the death of Alexander Pushkin and became famous.
+At this time, Lermontov was immersed in thoughts about the past and present of the country, about the fate of the people in history and came to the conclusion that the mentality of the leaders of the 30s was unprincipled and weak-willed, devoid of heroism and courage.
+The famous critic Vissarion Belinsky felt well the main nerve of the text, seeing in “Borodino” a complaint “about the present generation, slumbering in inaction, envy of the great past, so full of glory and great deeds.”

-Historians have always assessed the outcome of one of the bloodiest battles of the 19th century in different ways.
+Historians have always assessed the outcome of one of the bloodiest battles of the 19th century differently.
 The losses of both armies were enormous.
-Now in history the point of view prevails, according to which the outcome of the Battle of Borodino remained uncertain.
-Napoleon himself believed that the Russians were defeated, and Mikhail Kutuzov, in turn, wrote to Emperor Alexander I: “We completely won the place of the battle, and the enemy then retreated to the position in which he came to attack us.”
+Now in history the prevailing point of view is that the outcome of the Battle of Borodino remains uncertain.
+Napoleon himself believed that the Russians were defeated, and Mikhail Kutuzov, in turn, wrote to Emperor Alexander I: “We completely won the battlefield, and the enemy then retreated to the position in which he came to attack us.”

-For supporters of the “French” victory in the battle, it was fundamental that, firstly, many positions of the Russian army were (despite Kutuzov) in the hands of Napoleon, and secondly, that Moscow was eventually surrendered.
-Supporters of the opinion about the victorious significance of the Battle of Borodino for the Russians, in turn, recall that Napoleon did not fulfill his main goal: he could not defeat our army, and this strategically turned into a retreat-flight from Russia for him, and then a defeat in the entire huge chain of Napoleonic wars.
+For supporters of the “French” victory in the battle, the main thing was that, firstly, many positions of the Russian army were (despite Kutuzov) in the hands of Napoleon, and secondly, that Moscow was eventually surrendered.
+Supporters of the opinion about the victorious significance of the Battle of Borodino for the Russians, in turn, recall that Napoleon did not fulfill his main goal: he could not defeat our army, and this strategically turned out to be a retreat-flight from Russia for him, and then defeat in the entire huge chain of Napoleonic wars.

-Despite the fact that as a result of the battle the Russians lost about 30 percent of their army, the main mood of Lermontov's poem is enthusiastic, the poet is proud of the heroes of 1812 and glorifies Russian weapons.
+Despite the fact that the Russians lost about 30 percent of their army as a result of the battle, the main mood of Lermontov’s poem is enthusiastic, the poet is proud of the heroes of 1812 and glorifies Russian weapons.
 This reflects the feelings of the Russian people, in whose minds the Battle of Borodino became one of the brightest and most famous pages of Russian history.

 Second Borodino